-Gone are the days when the focus was on one main platform and many developers mastered it.
-Recent market data show that in U.S. only, in the past year, the mobile consumer market is divided almost equally between the Apple and the Android platforms.
-At a first glance, it shouldn’t be much trouble for mobile app developers to include one more environment in their work; but in reality, things are much more complicated.
-A product development company may need to choose between native and crossplatform because of development costs, timing and skills required.
+Gone are the days when the focus was on one main platform, and many developers mastered it.
+Recent market data show that in the U.S. only, in the past year, the mobile consumer market has been divided almost equally between the Apple and the Android platforms.
+At a first glance, it shouldn’t be much trouble for mobile app developers to include one more environment in their work.
+In reality, things are much more complicated.
+A product development company may need to choose between native and crossplatform because of development costs, timing, and skills required.
 It may seem counterintuitive that in a world with multiple platform technologies, a mobile developer should face such a decision.
 However, the requirements of the different native platforms impose rigorous analysis from both the tech and business point of view.

-So, what is this cross platform app development that has become a sort of a buzzword?
-According to Techopedia, it is defined as a practice regarding software products & services development that is designed to function on multiple platforms.
+So, what is this cross platform app development that has become a buzzword?
+According to Techopedia, it is a practice regarding software products & services development that functions on multiple platforms.
 It involves employing various methods to accommodate the app or software product on multiple operating systems.
-Ios, Android, and Windows are the main operating systems on the consumer’s devices, but there are also opensource technologies such as Linux, which leads to the emergence of opensource crossplatform development.
+Ios, Android, and Windows are the main operating systems on the consumer’s devices.
+Still, there are also opensource technologies such as Linux, which leads to the emergence of opensource crossplatform development.

-Most of the apps developed today are designed for mobile use, so let us see what it means native vs crossplatform mobile app.
+Most apps developed today are designed for mobile use, so let us see what it means native vs crossplatform mobile app.

-When you consider the comparison between native app development and cross platform app development, there are two main criteria to have in mind: app development costs and the mobile development tools, as part of the development processes.
+When you consider the comparison between native app development and cross platform app development, there are two main criteria to consider: app development costs and the mobile development tools as part of the development processes.

 Let’s see now what cross platform app development has to offer.